Visual Merchandising Strategies for Your Craft Booth

 Those who are aware of the effectiveness of repetition in odd numbers in displays will appreciate the use of three posters in this display.

-Use Visual MErchandising Techniques in Your Own Craft Booth
+Use Visual Merchandising Techniques in Your Own Craft Booth

 If you're wondering why you've never heard about visual merchandising for craft show displays, and you're excited to try some of these strategies in your own booth, here are a few more resources to help you get started.